When is Employee Housing Taxable to the Employee?

-If you pay for lodging for employees under any of the arrangements above, this expense is usually considered to be tax deductible to you as an employer as a business expense.
-That is, you can include these costs on your business tax return if you can show they are directly related.
+If you pay for lodging for employees under any of the arrangements above, this expense is considered to be deductible as a business expense.
+That is, you can include these costs on your business tax return if you can show they are ordinary and necessary business expenses.

-Employee benefits are almost always taxable to the employee because they are a part of the employee's income.
-For some benefits, though, there are some ways that the benefit can be non-taxable to employees if all three of these conditions are met:
+Employee benefits are taxable to the employee because they are a part of the employee's income.
+Employee housing benefits can be non-taxable to employees if all three of these conditions are met:

 - The housing is provided for the convenience of the employer.
-You must have a "substantial business reason" for giving the housing, not just as a way to give the employee additional pay.
+The employer must have a "substantial business reason" for this, such as a remote work location.

-Some examples of housing that meets the criteria and are not taxable to the employee:
+Some examples of housing that meets the criteria and are not taxable to the employee include:

 - Fishing employees who live on a boat provided by the company